karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -----------------------------------------------------------------------------------------
 Daemonset:
 -----------------------------------------------------------------------------------------
-In K8s DaemonSet ensuresa specific pod runs on every node in a cluster.
+In K8s DaemonSet ensure a specific pod runs on every node in a cluster.
 The primary purpose of a DaemonSet is to manage and maintain a set of pods, typically for background services, monitoring agents, or other system-level components that need to run on all nodes within the cluster.

 Key Features and Characteristics: